ThiagoIanuch/Toon-Tanks/README.md

 # Toon Tanks

 Toon Tanks is a third-person shooter game where the player controls a tank and battles enemy turrets.
-Developed in Unreal Engine 5, following part 4/5 of the course "Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games" by Ben Tristem and GameDev.tv Team.
+Developed in Unreal Engine 5, following part 4/5 of the course "<a href="https://www.udemy.com/course/unrealcourse/">Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games</a>" by Ben Tristem and GameDev.tv Team.

 <img width="1919" height="1079" alt="image" src="https://github.com/user-attachments/assets/285b5d0d-f939-4b92-a714-5d217003a458" />